 I graduated from UMass Amherst.
-What library services can I use as alumni while the Libraries are closed?
+What library services can I use as alumni?

 Only students, faculty and staff affiliated with UMass can use UMass interlibrary loan services.
-Please check with your local public library to see what interlibrary loan services they are able to offer while they are closed during the pandemic.
+Please check with your local public library to see what interlibrary loan services they are able to offer.

 Off-Site Access to Databases and Ejournals

 Unfortunately, our licenses do not allow alumni access to databases and/or ejournals from off-site.

 When the Libraries are open, you are welcome to come to the Libraries and use our databases and other electronic resources on our public computers.
 Public computers are available in the Learning Commons on the Lower Level in the W.E.B.
 Du Bois Library and on the main level (2nd floor) in the Science & Engineering Library.